 “We are more often frightened than hurt, and we suffer more from imagination than from reality.”— Seneca

-Most people who behave scandalously when they are angry do not know how to manage this primal emotion.
+Most people behave scandalously when they are angry because they do not know how to manage this primal emotion.

 “Anybody can become angry – that is easy, but to be angry with the right person and to the right degree and at the right time and for the right purpose, and in the right way – that is not within everybody’s power and is not easy.”— Aristotle, pre-Stoic Greek philosopher and polymath